Return to Rotary Club of Lexington Park Home Page

 Dr. Ben Latigo – Chair

 Leadership Southern Maryland Study Team: Engaging in Data Driven Decisions – Understanding the Gaps in Service – During the 2016-2017 Rotary Year, Lexington Park Rotary Club President Elect, Dr. Linda Lymas, and a small committee worked with Leadership Southern Maryland (LSM) to establish a small study team.
 This team, self selected from LSM participants, studied gaps in services within the region.
 President Lymas hopes to use the excellent report produced by this team to better establish service goals in Rotary Year 2017-2018.

 CAMP MARIA WHEELCHAIR RAMPS REFURBISHMENT

 Camp Maria WheelChair Ramps: Engaging for those with Disabilities – Camp Maria is a local riverside recreational park that supports individuals with disabilities.
 The buildings at Camp Maria were in great need of refurbished wheel chair ramps.
-Matching a District 7620 grant, the Rotary Clubs of Lexington Park and Mechanicsville obtained the necessary materials to rebuild all the wheelchair ramps.
+Matching a District 7620 grant, the Rotary Clubs of Lexington Park and Mechanicsville obtained the necessary materials to rebuild all the wheelchair ramps in April 2017.
 The Clubs provided all the labor to demolish the old ramps and build replacement ramps.
 The Rotary Club of Lexington Park sponsored Interact Club at St\.
 Mary’s Ryken High School also planted some 60 new trees throughout the installation.